usdoj-crt/beta-ada/_pages/file-a-complaint.md

 Remember to keep a copy of your complaint and the original documents for your own records.

-If you'd like more information, our answers to [common questions](https://www.ada.gov/filing_complaint.htm) is a good place to look.

 ## After You File a Complaint

 We might refer your complaint to: